twitter/communitynotes/content/contributing/signing-up.md

 - ### **Verified phone and email**

 This makes it more likely that participants are real people instead of bots or adversary actors.
+Learn how to [verify your email](https://help.twitter.com/managing-your-account/cant-confirm-my-email-address) and [phone number](https://help.twitter.com/managing-your-account/how-to-add-a-phone-number-to-your-account).

 - ### **A trusted U.S.-based phone carrier**